 See also: Fall Things to Do in San Diego

-We are gearing up for Halloween.
-Festive decor around neighborhoods is starting to roll out even though it looks like trick-or-treating is not in the cards.
+We are gearing up for Halloween and festive decor around neighborhoods is starting to roll out.
 Our kids love Halloween events across San Diego at the theme parks, so we’re going to them, too.

 There are so many unique experiences in San Diego in October.
 For example, it’s hard to find a Dia De Los Muertos celebration anywhere else in the United States that’s quite like ours.